origin-svg/maneki-dev/README.md

 # Maneki & Co.
 LLC — Everything You Need To Know About Us ♥️ (Check WIKI FOR MORE)
-We GAMIFIED OUR DOWNLOADS ON RELEASES.
-Check Your Current Points:
 ![Download Points](https://img.shields.io/badge/Points-1234-brightgreen)